 The film encourages viewers to develop Mother Teresa's vision of "Love in Action" and to practice empathy, respect, and love in their personal lives.

 The conditions of the poor and standards of health and education via grassroots donations.

 The shock to meet poorest street children in Mumbai, India, moved us into ‘action’.
 The painting of Mother Teresa in a Bollywood film studio was the actual spark to establish the Zariya Foundation.

 Zariya is Urdu and means ‘source’.
 Our first project is the innovative and effective feature film Mother Teresa & Me.
 It is based on Mother Teresa’s vision and work and it shows the ‘woman behind the Saint’ with all her doubts.
 It inspires international audiences of all age and population groups to live a live with respect, tolerance and compassion in their daily lives.
-All proceeds generated by the film will support grassroots programs and foundations that work for the destitute, the sick, the disabled and abandoned children and orphans, uplifting the standards of healthcare and education for those who need it the most.
+All net proceeds generated by the film and further donations will support grassroots programs and foundations that work for the destitute, the sick, the disabled and abandoned children and orphans, uplifting the standards of healthcare and education for those who need it the most.
 The Zariya Foundation and the Mother Teresa & Me charity movie are founded by Jacqueline and Richard Fritschi-Cornaz.
-This feature film is created to be a visionary and sustainable, multiple instrument.

 Click here for the full interview from Dr. HANS CHRISTIAN MEISER, Editor in Chief, DIE GAZETTE, April 2019, with Jacqueline Fritschi-Cornaz.